rifandani/vscode-ecosystem/src/docs/highlight.md

 Forked from [vscode-todo-highlight by jgclark](https://github.dev/jgclark/vscode-todo-highlight).
 All credits goes to original authors.

+The big differences are:

+1. Full refactor to `typescript`, and `tsup`
+2. Less global variables, global variables are more organized which leads to much more readable and maintainable code
+3. Add one more default annotation -> `NOTE:`

 ## Commands
 This extension contributes the following commands to the Command palette.